-- Stir in melted butter, 1-1/2 cups shredded cheese, milk/half and half, and kosher salt to taste (I use about 1-1/2 teaspoons, depending on the saltiness of the cheese).
+- Stir in melted butter, 1-1/2 cups shredded cheese, milk/half and half, and salt and pepper to taste (I use about 1-1/2 teaspoons salt, depending on the saltiness of the cheese, and 1/2 teaspoon pepper).
 Add egg yolks and stir until smooth.
 Keep warm until ready to use.

-- Increase oven temperature to 375 degrees F.
+- Preheat oven to 375 degrees F.

 - Spoon potatoes onto cottage pie filling, or pipe them with a pastry bag fitted with a large star tip.
-Be sure to "seal" the edges with potatoes to help keep the gravy from bubbling over.
+Be sure to "seal" the edges of the dish with potatoes to help keep the gravy from bubbling over.
 If you used a spoon instead of piping, make decorative swirls in the potatoes with a fork.
 Sprinkle with remaining 1/4 cup shredded cheese.